 - Search UROP projects (including numerous search fields with which you can look-up current and past projects in your UROP department),

 - Produce reports on your department's UROP participation, and

 - View faculty authorizations.

-- If students have submitted online applications that have been approved by their faculty supervisor and are ready for your review, then you will see a link labeled Proposals in Department review with a message that notes the number of proposals awaiting your review.
+- If applications are ready for your review, then you will see a link labeled Proposals in Department review with a message that notes the number of proposals awaiting your review.